-The BBC and S4C drama stars Myles as the titular Faith Howells, a lawyer and mother who is drawn deeper and deeper into a web of conspiracy and lies after the sudden disappearance of her husband (played by her real-life other half Bradley Freegard).
+Eve Myles stars as Faith Howells, a lawyer and mother who (at the start of the series) is drawn deeper and deeper into a web of conspiracy and lies after the sudden disappearance of her husband (played by her real-life other half Bradley Freegard).

 Here’s everything you need to know about Keeping Faith season three.

-Yes!
-According to lead actress Eve Myles, filming wrapped on the third and final season in late August, after she posted an image of herself in costume to mark the occasion.
+Filming on the third and final season began in January 2020.
+Despite the complications of the pandemic, it wrapped in late August, with Eve Myles posting a photo of herself in costume to mark the occasion.

 Where is Keeping Faith filmed?

-The drama is filmed in Wales – take a look at our location guide for series one.
+The drama is filmed in Wales – take a look at our Keeping Faith filming location guide for series one.

 Most of the drama is filmed in Laugharne, and the owners of the house that Faith lives in have had “A LOT of people” turning up on their doorstep, revealed Myles.
 “Especially in the summer, the queues were down the hill,” she added.
 “People want to go out onto the decking and have a glass of wine and sit like Lisa and Faith, clinking glasses and having some pictures taken.”